achernikova/EvasionAttacksSDC/README.md

 The resulting trained model 'sdc' will be in models/ folder.

-For all three models there are trained models under models/ folder for both regression and classification tasks.

 ## Performing Attack

 In order to run the attack against 'sdc_epoch' classification model: